 Message From The Coach

-Head coach Leslie King recently completed her ninth season at the helm of the University of Pennsylvania softball team.
-Since her arrival at Penn, King has coached 55 All-Ivy players, including two-time Player of the Year Christina Khosravi (2006, 2008) and the 2007 Player of the Year, Annie Kinsey.
+Head coach Leslie King enters her 11th season at the helm of the University of Pennsylvania softball team, after leading the program to its first ever NCAA playoff appearance in 2013.
+Since her arrival at Penn, King has coached 35 players who have earned 71 All-Ivy honors, including two-time Player of the Year Christina Khosravi (2006, 2008) and the 2007 Player of the Year Annie Kinsey.
 Kinsey also was named to the Easton All-American second team during her time at Penn.
-Under the direction of King, three players, Alisha Prystowsky, Keicko Uraguchi, and Kinsey, have each been named All-Ivy in each of their four seasons.
+Under the direction of King, three players -- Alisha Prystowsky, Keiko Uraguchi, and Kinsey -- have each been named All-Ivy in each of their four seasons.

-Since her arrival in University City, King has led the program to new heights.
-No season was more indicative of this then this past season when the Quakers won a program-record 33 games, including a 15-5 mark in Ivy League play.
-Penn also advanced to the Ivy League Championship Series for the second time in program history and had eight players (three first and second-team, along with two honorable mention) earn All-Ivy accolades, including the Ivy League Rookie of the Year.
+The 2012 Quakers won a program-record 33 games, including a 15-5 mark in Ivy League play.
+Penn also advanced to the Ivy League Championship Series for the second time in program history and had eight players (three first and second-team, along with two honorable mention) earn All-Ivy accolades including Alexis Borden named as the Ivy League Rookie of the Year.

 The 2011 season saw Penn once again win at least 18 games for the fifth time in six seasons, a mark that was reached just once prior to King's hiring.
 Prystowsky earned her third first-team All-Ivy Selection, while three others earned Honorable mention All-Ivy.